MicrosoftDocs/winrt-api/windows.ui.core/coreindependentinputsource_pointerexited.md

 # Windows.UI.Core.CoreIndependentInputSource.PointerExited

 ## -description
-Occurs when the pointer moves outside the bounding box of the Windows Store app.
+Occurs when the pointer moves outside the bounding box of the UWP app.

 ## -remarks
 For touch input, the app receives this event before a [PointerReleased](coreindependentinputsource_pointerreleased.md) event.